 Community members are invited to provide comment on specific agenda items and on the subjects listed on the calendar.
 Community members are also invited to bring to the Board’s attention matters of concern that are not included on a specific agenda or on the yearly calendar.
 The Board may seek comment on certain matters from representatives of Friends’ groups, community advocates or other individuals or groups affected by or knowledgeable about those matters.

 The Board reserves 10 minutes of each of its meetings for public comment.
-Unless the time limit is waived by the Chair, verbal presentations are limited to 2 minutes.
+Unless the time limit is waived by the Chair, verbal presentations are limited to two minutes.
 Written comments of any length are welcome.
 Written material should be sent to email@example.com for distribution to the Board.

 Community members wishing to make a verbal presentation to the Board should send a completed comment form to firstname.lastname@example.org one week in advance of an upcoming Board meeting.
 The Chair has the discretion to waive the one week requirement.
 The Chair determines whether to schedule a particular comment for an upcoming meeting or direct a comment to the appropriate Parks Bureau staff person for further investigation or response.
 Anyone submitting a comment form should receive a response from either the Board Chair or Parks Bureau staff.